n8henrie/pycookiecheat/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/pycookiecheat.git
         $ cd pycookiecheat

 1. Check out the `dev` branch, where development happens prior to being merged into `master`.
 Your changes should be based on the `dev` branch, and your PR should eventually be requested against my `dev` branch.

         $ git checkout dev

 1. Install your local copy into a virtualenv (`venv` in modern python).
 Some linux distributions will require you to install `python-venv` or `python3-venv`, other times it will already be bundled with python.
 There are many ways to skin a cat, but this is how I usually set up a fork for local development:

         $ python3 -m venv .venv # set up hidden virtualenv folder: .venv
         $ source ./.venv/bin/actiate # activate virtualenv
         $ which python
         /Users/me/pycookiecheat/.venv/bin/python
-        $ python -m pip install -e .[dev] # editable install with dev dependencies
+        $ python -m pip install -e .[dev] # editable install with dev deps

 1. Create a branch for local development: